KehindeOjo/Healthcare-Exams-Analysis/README.md

 ## Project Overview

 This project analyses candidate registration data for health care professional examinations.
-It covers over 1,000 candidates across five countries — Nigeria, Ghana, Liberia, Gambia, and Sierra Leone — and provides a structured view of revenue inflows, candidate demographics, exam type distribution, and discipline-level participation.
+It covers over 1,000 candidates across five countries — Nigeria, Ghana, Liberia, Gambia, and Sierra Leone, and provides a structured view of revenue inflows, candidate demographics, exam type distribution, and discipline-level participation.

 The goal was to transform a raw registration dataset into an interactive dashboard that gives examination administrators and stakeholders clear, actionable insight at a glance.